gabriel-laet/api-docs/src/docs/introduction/authorization/index.md

 {"data":{"login":{"user":{"apiKey":"a-valid-api-key"}}}}
 ```

-Excluding login, all services is private and requires the usage of a HTTP Header called `ApiKey` that is composed as:
+Except for the login, all services are private and require the usage of the HTTP Header `ApiKey`.
+Its value is composed by the email address followed by the apiKey returned above, separeted by a colon:

 > ApiKey a-valid-email@domain.ext:a-valid-api-key